TunaLobster/ardupilot_wiki/antennatracker/source/docs/connecting-with-gcs.rst

 .. image:: ../images/AntennaTracker_ConnectToGCS_Radio.jpg
     :target: ../_images/AntennaTracker_ConnectToGCS_Radio.jpg

-A second pair of radios (or even a :ref:`bluetooth data link <copter:common-mission-planner-bluetooth-connectivity>`) can be used to connect the Antenna Tracker controller to the PC running the ground station.
+A second pair of radios (or even a :ref:`bluetooth data link <common-mission-planner-bluetooth-connectivity>`) can be used to connect the Antenna Tracker controller to the PC running the ground station.

-If using a :ref:`SIK radio <copter:common-sik-telemetry-radio>`
-the Net IDs of the radios connecting the Antenna Tracker to the PC should be different than the Net IDs for the radio connecting the vehicle to the Antenna Tracker.
+If using a :ref:`SIK radio <common-sik-telemetry-radio>` the Net IDs of the radios connecting the Antenna Tracker to the PC should be different than the Net IDs for the radio connecting the vehicle to the Antenna Tracker.
 Net IDs can be changed by :ref:`configuring <common-configuring-a-telemetry-radio-using-mission-planner>` them in Mission Planner.